microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

 ## SUMMARY: The Solution provides a way for users external to an organizational AAD tenant boundry to securely upload large Gigabyte files to that Organizations AAD secured Azure Datalake

 ## What Problem does the solution solve?
-* Organizations need to receive large files from external customers for Data AI workloads.
-But since the customers are external don’t have an organizational AAD Identity and thus dont have credentials.
-The Identity system Out-of-the-boxto Power Pages solves this problem.
+* Helps Organizations that maintain an AAD secured Azure infrastrue to receive large files from external customers that dont have an identity in the AAD tenant.
+For example for Data AI workloads.
-* Where  are the files stored and how are they managed?
-Azure Datalake solves this problem.
+* Provides a secure and managed Azure Datalake hierarchicial file system for extremely large scale and file sizes 300Gbytes or more
+* Provides an automate the process of creating,managing, and securing external customer identties providing said external customer a mechanism to security upload large files to the organizational datalake.
+Power Pages provides an Identity managment system that can be federated with external identity providers such as AAD, B2C, and Login.gov
+* Provides a Dataverse based records and audit system, logging every portal access request, every file upload, and every approval.

 ## Solution: Power Platform + Azure
-* **Power Pages** provide a portal for external users to register, login, and submit upload request forms
+* **Power Pages** provide a portal for external users to register, login, and submit upload request forms.
+A
 * **Dataverse** provides a relational database to store and audit Datalake uploads and other metadata about users, approvals, upload requests, and file location
 * **Power Automate** provide automated workflow and backend services
 * **Azure Powershell Functions** provide an automated way to create SAS Tokens and SFTP credentials Azure Blob Storage